mrinalcs/mrinalcs.github.io/_posts/2023-10-13-building-vbstat.md

 ## Features

+Heres few things added to this site .

 ### Offline
 This works if ones loaded the webpage it works offline as well.
 I intentionally add this as when offline I can access pdf files without downloading.